cindywxw/Earthquake_weather_Bigdata/readme.md

 CV|154|10.123|4.761|75.665|0|0.039|0|0|0|0|0.961
 BC|12|13.371|4.75|72.325|0|0.083|0|0|0.083|0|0.917

-As for the places that suffer the earthquakes most frequently, other than the places in the U.S. (There are tons of earthquake records regarding the U.S.), Japan, Puerto Rico Chile are the places that suffer a lot of earthquakes every now and then.
+As for the places that suffer the earthquakes most frequently, other than the places in the U.S. (There are tons of earthquake records regarding the U.S.), Japan, Puerto Rico, and Chile are the places that suffer a lot of earthquakes every now and then.